Is Your Engine Rod Knocking? Engine Rod Repair Cost

 connecting rod bearing

-The most common cause of rod knock is a spun bearing, which is when the rod bearing essentially jams up.
+The most common cause of rod knock is a spun bearing, which is when the rod bearing essentially seizes up.

-This causes the gap inside to widen so that every time it goes around the excess play creates a knocking sound.
+This causes the gap inside to widen so that every time it goes around the excessive play creates a knocking sound.

-What triggers a twisted bearing?
-There are numerous possibilities, which encompass:
+What triggers a misaligned bearing?
+There are several possibilities, which include:

 • A lack of lubrication